-Nothing quite compares to snuggling up in bed, curling up under blankets, and letting any tension built up during the day wash away from you.
-In recent years, heavier blankets as a means of easing anxiety and promoting a sense of calm, have risen in popularity.
-The demand for weighted duvets and weighted blankets has skyrocketed, growing as more people find that they feel better, and sleep better, when sleeping with them.
+Nothing quite compares to snuggling up in bed, curling up under blankets, and letting any tension built-up wash away from you.
+In recent years, weighted blankets as a means of easing anxiety and promoting a sense of calm, have risen in popularity.
+The demand for weighted blankets has skyrocketed, growing as more people find that they feel better, and sleep better, when sleeping with them.
 Let us investigate how being enveloped by a heavy blanket can improve sleep at night and provide benefits for those struggling with a variety of ailments.

-A weighted duvet, also referred to as a weighted blanket or a gravity blanket, is just what the name suggests – a blanket with heavy, weighted filling.
+A weighted blanket is just what the name suggests – a blanket with heavy, weighted filling.
 The additional weight feels like an embrace as it surrounds your body, creating a sense of security and a feeling of relaxation which makes it easier for us to fall asleep.

 These calming blankets can weigh between 2 kg (4.4 lbs) up to 16 kg (35.4 lbs).
 The additional weight is added by filling it with glass pearls, beads, chains, pellets, pebbles, polyester thread, grains, beans, or even sand.

-This is likely why many users of weighted blankets and duvets state that they experience increased relaxation, reduced stress and better sleep.
+Although the research on the benefits of weighted blankets in sleep is still inconclusive, users state that they experience increased relaxation and reduced stress.
 Other user-reported potential benefits include: